MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - *Observation*: Total auditing of the collection is highly effective at reducing document losses.

-**Exhibit XX** shows unaudited document losses over long periods with large numbers of redundant copies.
+**Exhibit nnn** shows unaudited document losses over long periods with large numbers of redundant copies.

 However, even a modest regimen of auditing and repair can minimize damage to a collection, across a huge range of server quality, long periods of time, and unpredictable adverse shock conditions.

 - *Observation*: The effectiveness of auditing is robust across a wide spectrum of storage quality (i.e., document error rates) and short term variations in storage quality.

-**Exhibit XX** shows how annual total auditing of a small number of copies can keep a collection healthy across a very wide range of server quality.
+**Exhibit nnn** shows how annual total auditing of a small number of copies can keep a collection healthy across a very wide range of server quality.

 - However, auditing strategies may not be robust to severe associated failures that compromise multiple servers over short periods.
 Associated server failures -- whether due to disasters, economic downturns, clerical errors, or lack of independence of servers -- can remove more than one server from service between audit cycles.
 This reduces the number of active replications of the collection, leaving the collection more vulnerable to minor errors until it is repaired by auditing.
 If severe shock conditions are anticipated, it may be necessary to increase slightly the number of redundant copies or the frequency of auditing of the collection.